QuanNguyen-1/Pokemon-Searcher/README.md

 # Pokemon-Searcher
-A website that shows pokemon information.

 A website using Javascript, HTML, and CSS to allow users to search for a pokemon based on their name or id number.
 Users can get general information like weight, height, type, and stats by searching for the specific pokemon.
+Searching for the specific pokemon also returns a picture of the selected pokemon and a table with the stats for HP, Attack, Defense, Special Attack, Special Defense, and Speed.
 The website makes use of PokeAPI to retrieve the pokemon information.